Phil-Fan/Build-with-Bombs/README.md

     * libnvonnxparser.so
     * libcudart.so.12

-3. Place `buildwithbombs-0.2.2.jar`(build from previous step) in the Minecraft /mods folder
+3. Place `buildwithbombs-0.2.1.jar`(build from previous step) in the Minecraft `/mods` folder
-4. Place `libinference.so` (build from previous step) in the Minecaft run directory.
+4. Place `libinference.so` (build from previous step) in the Minecraft run directory.
 5. Place ddim_single_update.onnx (from [release page](https://github.com/timothy-barnes-2357/Build-with-Bombs/releases/tag/v0.2.1)) in the Minecraft run directory.
+6. Start the game.
+If it loads, you will be given "Diffusion TNT" items upon entering a world.
+Placing one of these blocks triggers the diffusion process.

 once you move all the files to the run directory, your folder structure should be like this: